keu/docs/astro/ci-cd.md

 ### GitHub Actions (DAG-based deploy)

 The following templates are examples of how to implement DAG-only deploys in GitHub Actions.
-They use the [Deploy Action's](https://github.com/astronomer/deploy-action) `dag-deploy-enabled` option to implement a dag-based deploy workflow.
+They use the [Deploy Actions](https://github.com/astronomer/deploy-action) `dag-deploy-enabled` option to implement a DAG-based deploy workflow.

 <Tabs
     defaultValue="standard"